How much money do you have saved for an emergency situation?

 With three easy ways to get in touch, you’ll have the help you need in no time.

-As a company, RISE has only been around for less than three years—they opened their virtual doors on January 6th, 2014.
+As a company, RISE has only been around for a few years — they opened their virtual doors on January 6th, 2014.

 However, they’re not entirely new to the lending scene.